 Project Labor Agreements: Protect the ban on project labor agreements on publicly funded projects.

-Jim Patterson serves as the Director of the Small Business Council.
+Jim Patterson serves as Director of the Small Business Council.
 In this capacity, his responsibilities include issues that shape and impact Louisiana's small businesses.

 Director, Small Business Council, LABI